vintage/scratcher/README.md

 accuracy | ScratchAccuracy | Determines how accurate the progress should be reported.
-Lower accuracy means higher performance. color | Color | Color used to cover the child widget. image | Image | Image widget used to cover the child widget. onChange | Function | Callback called when new part of area is revealed (min 0.1% difference). onThreshold | Function | Callback called when threshold is reached (only when defined). onScratchStart | Function | Callback called when scratching starts.
+Lower accuracy means higher performance. color | Color | Color used to cover the child widget. image | Image | Image widget used to cover the child widget. rebuildOnResize | bool | Determines if the scratcher should rebuild itself when space constraints change (resize). onChange | Function | Callback called when new part of area is revealed (min 0.1% difference). onThreshold | Function | Callback called when threshold is reached (only when defined). onScratchStart | Function | Callback called when scratching starts.